mushishi78/really-simple-admin/README.md

 ### `form.yml`

-This file is translated into JSON and used with [JSONForm](https://github.com/joshfire/jsonform) to define the form in the admin panel.
-Documentation can be found here: [JSONForm wiki](https://github.com/joshfire/jsonform/wiki#outline-of-a-json-form-object).
+This file is translated into JSON and used with [JSONForm](https://github.com/ulion/jsonform) to define the form in the admin panel.
+Refer to [JSONForm wiki](https://github.com/joshfire/jsonform/wiki#outline-of-a-json-form-object) for documentation and [JSONForm Playground](http://ulion.github.io/jsonform/playground/) for examples.

 Here is an example: